Glasgow Caledonian University2015 League Table Ranking 72

 - GCU has embarked on a £30-million campus redevelopment which will incorporate state-of-the-art teaching, learning and research facilities, inspiring social spaces, a teaching and conference facility with a 500-seat flexible lecture theatre and a new restaurant space.

-- The University has invested £4.9million in a Combined Heat and Power engine (CHP) which will cut annual operating costs and create a greener future for GCU.
+- The University has invested £4.9million in a Combined Heat and Power system (CHP) which will cut annual operating costs and create a greener future for GCU.

 Availability of Part-Time Work